A guide to

 Media Sponsor

-Thank you to Global Goals Partner Honeywell and Event Sponsor Sydney Harbour Federation Trust and Event Media Partner NITV for their generous support of DanceRites.
-A very special thank you to Sydney Harbour Federation Trust providing accommodation for dance groups on Cockatoo Island / Wareamah.
+A very special thank you to Sydney Harbour Federation Trust for providing accommodation for dance groups on Cockatoo Island / Wareamah.

-A very special thank you to Yuwaalaraay artist Lucy Simpson for the creation of our DanceRites artwork.
+A very special thank you to Yuwaalarray artist Lucy Simpson for the creation of our DanceRites artwork.

 Editors